Therapy + Exercise = Crystal Meth Addiction Treatment?

 It has long been known that intensive therapy that speaks to the needs of the individual is a key part of recovery from addiction, no matter what the drug of choice.
 Augmented by treatment for co-occurring mental health disorders, holistic treatment, and peer support, therapeutic care can create the foundation for a healthy life in recovery.

 A new study has recently found that for those who are working to overcome a dependence on crystal meth, exercise in combination with therapy may prove to be an effective treatment combination.
-The small study was published in the journal Neuropsychopharmacology and found that, because exercise increases the number of dopamine (a “feel-good” chemical) receptors in the brain, it can serve to decrease the experience of cravings.
+Because exercise increases the number of dopamine (a “feel-good” chemical) receptors in the brain, it can serve to decrease the experience of cravings.
 With fewer cravings, lower stress, and a better mood thanks to regular exercise, it makes sense that someone would be better able to field challenges as they arise and manage triggers without relapse, focusing instead on the business of building a new life.

 The Impact of Meth Addiction